ay-lab/ExTraMapper/README.md

 ![ExTraMapper_Figure](https://user-images.githubusercontent.com/18036388/90572310-8b693e00-e168-11ea-9fbc-8188c2834de9.jpg)

-# Run ExtraMapper (For python version 3 or later usage)
+# Steps to run ExtraMapper (For python version 3 or later usage)
-### Read all the configuration parameters first
+### Step 1: Prepare the input files
-source config.conf
+ExTraMapper requires a set of preprocessed files to find the conservation scores.
+Examples to create these files are provided within __Human-Mouse-Preprocess-Data__ and __Human-Mokey-Preprocessed-Data__ folders.
+Users should look into these folders and follow the instructions to create the required input files before going to the next step.

 export EXTRAMAPPER_DIR=$EXTRAMAPPERDIR